Lito Lapid: Senate

 In May 2010, he was re-elected as senator, placing 11th in the overall ranking.
 He ran under the Lakas–CMD but subsequently left the party in 2012 and served until 2016 as an independent.
 He was chairman of the Senate Committee on Tourism and Cooperatives.
-As he was ineligible to seek another re-election to the Senate, Lapid ran for mayor of Angeles City in 2016, but lost to incumbent Mayor Edgardo Pamintuan Sr..
+As he was ineligible to seek another re-election to the Senate, Lapid ran for mayor of Angeles City in 2016, but lost to incumbent Mayor Edgardo Pamintuan.

 Lapid's office acknowledged that P5 million of his pork barrel was used in 2011 to purchase anti-dengue innoculants for Polillo, Quezon.
 The funds were allegedly misused as part of the pork barrel scam, since there were no reported cases of dengue fever in Polillo in 2011.

 Lapid sought for a comeback to the Senate in 2019 and won, placing 7th overall.
 He earned his third nonconsecutive term.